elfredscom/atEX/write.md

 #### What is EXYZ?

-EXYZ is a blogging platform where you can start a blog with $6 monthly subscriptions.
-But readers don't pay anything upfront.
+EXYZ is a publishing platform where you can start a page with $6 monthly subscriptions.
+But viewers don't pay anything upfront.
-Readers add money to their EXYZ wallet and as they spend time reading your blog posts, money starts to move to you.
+Viewers add money to their EXYZ wallet and as they spend time watching your posts, money starts to move to you.
 You can see details at [Pricing](https://exyz.elfreds.com/pricing).

 #### Why do this?